open-ephys/ephys-course/source/EEA/exday2.rst

 ###################################
 We will now build the same circuit on the breadboard.
 The Teensy 'Blink' signal will act as our neuronal data, that will travel across electrode and shunt impedances before reaching the oscilloscope to be recorded.
 Our goal is to get as much of the Blink signal as possible to reach our oscilloscope recording system.

 In the theory handout, we discussed the importance of headstages.
-We'll test that now, by building the recording circuit without and with an amplifier acting as a headstage.
+We'll test that now, by building the recording circuit without and with an op-amp acting as a headstage.

 * 'Neuron'  = Digital blink output from Teensy
 * 'Electrode' = 100 kOhm resistor